-The town itself has a high street for a bit of retail therapy, both Waitrose and the Co-op are within walking distance.
+The town itself has a high street for a bit of retail therapy, both Lidl and the Co-op are within walking distance.
 Also, just 2 minutes walk from the cottage is a vibrant Arts Quarter.

 With the sea and the River Teign, Teignmouth is gaining reputation as a gourmet destination.
 Most of the local seafood will have been caught that morning – you can watch the boats come in at the River Beach landing their catches before it goes to the local restaurants.

 The Taste of the Teign food trail gives visitors the chance to visit and taste the towns gastronomic delights –world renowned mussel and oyster beds, visiting the country’s steepest vineyard, and microbreweries making craft beers and real ales.

 In March, the Classical Music Festival and the Poetry Festival host events, recitals and workshops around the town.